muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

   * 01/02: After secret negotiations between TR intel and the PKK in Oslo became public, prosecutors said to be close to the Gulen movement tried to subpoena the intel chief to respond to accusations of a “disclosure of information to the PKK”.
 Gulen Brotherhood was known with  hard-line nationalist approach to the Kurds
   * 19/07: Kurdish town of Kobanê in Rojova, Syria declared its autonomy.
 It was followed by Cizire and Afrin.
   * 20/08: Obama said use of chemical weapons in Syria would cross a "red line"
+  * 28/12: PM reveals intel chief has been visiting jailed Kurdish guerilla leader to find a solution to the conflict marking the beginning of the Peace Process
 * 2013
   * 11/05: Two car bombs exploded in Reyhanlı, a town 5 km from the Syrian border, 52 people were killed and 140 injured
   * 16/05: During TR visit Obama indirectly blames TR intel chief for working with extreme jihadists